kimdah/Computational-physics/prosjekt1/README.txt

 plot_exact.py
 -------
-Python script that reads the data in ....
+Python script that reads the data in exact_data.txt and plots the exact solution of the Poisson equation, u(x).

+Run command: python plot_exact.py

+error_plot.py

 output.txt and generates plots of the absolute error, relative error and log10(relative error).
 Plots are saved as pdf files.